 - It only uses utility and cell phone payments.
 Other bills like rent will not have an impact.

 - It won’t work for everyone.
 Boost is intended to help people with thin credit.
 If you have strong, established credit, Boost is unlikely to improve your score.

 - It’s not going to turn bad credit into good credit.
 Boost can certainly help to increase your credit score in the right situation, but its impact is limited.
 Don’t count on Boost to offset negative payment history on your credit report.

 Can Experian Boost help me improve my credit score?

 According to Experian, Boost has already increased credit scores by a total of more than 28 million points.
 With an average increase of 13 points, that’s more than 2 million people that have had success improving their credit score with Boost.

 If you have limited credit history (i.e., you’ve had very few credit cards or loans in the past), or if you have damaged credit, Boost may be able to help.
 In either situation, any positive payment history that you can add to your credit report may be able to help your score, so it’s certainly worth trying.

 The only way to know for sure if Boost will help you is to try it.
 Fortunately, it’s free and it only takes a few minutes of your time.

-If you have established credit and there are already a number of tradelines on your credit report, adding cell phone and utility bills is unlikely to increase your score.
+If you have established credit and there are already a number of tradelines on your credit report, adding cell phone and utility bills is unlikely to increase your score with the major credit bureaus.
 I have about 20 years of credit history.
 I tried Boost and it did not increase my score.